 - Heel–Face Revolving Door: Lothaire, to the point where blindly trusting him is a form of Genre Blindness.

 Random demon: "Lothaire betrayed us!
 Again.''

-- Huge Guy, Tiny Girl: also possibly Author Appeal as almost all of the couples fit this trope.
+- Huge Guy, Tiny Girl: also possibly Author Appeal as all of the couples fit this trope.